trustwallet/developer/assets/add_new_asset.md

 in [checksum format](#checksum-format) for Ethereum like networks.
 This folder should contain the `logo.png` image file.

-For other networks the address must be specified as it was originated on the chain, e.g TRON TRC10: `1002000`, TRON TRC20: `TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t` etc ...
+For other networks the address must be specified as it was originated on the chain, e.g TRON TRC10: `1002000`, TRON TRC20: `TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t` etc.

 The `info` folder contains a `logo.png` that represents the coin image.